twcook/s3model.github.io/userguide/docs/_sources/S3Model.rst.txt

 Target Audience
 ===============

-The concepts, implemntations and tools are intended for :ref:`domain experts <domain-experts>`, :ref:`data scientists <data-scientists>` and :ref:`data analysts <data-analyst>`.
+The concepts, implementations and tools are intended for :ref:`business decision makers <bdm>`, :ref:`domain experts <domain-experts>`, :ref:`data scientists <data-scientists>` and :ref:`data analysts <data-analyst>`.

 The Current Problem(s)
 ======================

-Current data modeling and processing approaches do not allow for machine-processable context to be associated with the data at the point of capture to supply algorithms with sufficient contextual information.
+Current data modeling and processing approaches do not allow for machine-processable context to be associated with the data at the point of capture to supply downstream analysts with sufficient contextual information to make fully qualified decisions.
+A lot of manual analysis, reflection, investigation, and time consuming meetings are required to figure out the real meaning of the data points.

 Data Analysis